ElementAstro/atom-docs/src/content/docs/en/extra/boost/charconv.md

 ---
-title: BoostCharConv Class Documentation
+title: BoostCharConv Wrapper
-description: Detailed documentation for the BoostCharConv class in the atom::extra::boost namespace, including methods for converting between strings and numeric types using Boost's charconv functionality.
+description: Detailed for the BoostCharConv class in the atom::extra::boost namespace, including methods for converting between strings and numeric types using Boost's charconv functionality.
 ---

-# BoostCharConv Class Documentation

 ## Overview